-Disorderly conduct is classified as a Class C misdemeanor, punishable by up to three months in jail, probation, and up to $500 in fines.
-Under Connecticut criminal law, you can be arrested for disorderly conduct if, with the intent of causing alarm, inconvenience or annoyance, you fight, threaten, or make unreasonable noise.
+Disorderly conduct is a Class C misdemeanor in Stamford, Connecticut, punishable by up to three months in jail, probation, and up to $500 in fines.
+Under Connecticut criminal law, you can be arrested for disorderly conduct if, with the intent of causing alarm, inconvenience, or annoyance, you fight, threaten, or make unreasonable noise.
 The statute is even broader than this and does not always require intent if you are acting recklessly.
 The ambiguity and over-breadth of the statute is the reason why it is the most frequently charged Stamford domestic violence crime.

 What Happens to First Time Offenders?

-If you are a first time offender and your Disorderly Conduct arrest is the first time you have ever been arrested, then you should be wary of family relations officers who may try and encourage you to apply for the Family Violence Education Program (also called the “FVEP”).
+If you are a first-time offender, meaning your Disorderly Conduct arrest is the first time you have ever been arrested, then you should be wary of family relations officers who may try and encourage you to apply for the Family Violence Education Program (also called the “FVEP”).
 While the FVEP may very well be a fair and appropriate resolution of your disorderly conduct arrest, you should contact a Stamford disorderly conduct lawyer before jumping into the program.